-- To develop and adopt a public art policy for municipal projects and private sector developments. - 6.1.7.2 To require up to 1 percent of all eligible Markham municipal capital construction budgets be dedicated for the acquisition and installation of public art in conjunction with the building, structure or improvement. - To encourage public agencies to incorporate public art when sponsoring an infrastructure project in Markham. - 6.1.7.4 To encourage the private sector to incorporate public art into their development projects or alternatively donate funds towards public art on public lands, as identified in Markham's public art policy. - To secure the provision of public art through the implementation of plans and agreements. - To promote the provision of public art in: - a) highly visible and publicly accessible areas to promote a sense of place; and
+- To develop and adopt a public art policy for municipal projects and private sector developments. - 6.1.7.2 To require up to 1 percent of all eligible Markham municipal capital construction budgets be dedicated for the acquisition and installation of public art in conjunction with the building, structure or improvement. - To encourage public agencies to incorporate public art when sponsoring an infrastructure project in Markham. - 6.1.7.4 To encourage the private sector to incorporate public art into their development projects or alternatively donate funds towards public art on public lands, as identified in Markham's public art policy. - To secure the provision of public art through appropriate agreements. - 6.1.7.6 To promote the provision of public art in: - a) highly visible and publicly accessible areas to promote a sense of place; and - b) the design of buildings and/or sites in: - i. new communities or areas undergoing redevelopment; and - ii.
+Regional Centres and key development areas.